-- (a) Reflects the removal of net income attributable to the noncontrolling interests in Culture Kings and Petal & Pup of \$0.9 million and the removal of comprehensive loss attributable to the noncontrolling interests in Culture Kings and Petal & Pup of \$1.7 million. - Reflects shares of our common stock to the extent used (1) in exchange for the shares held by the owners of Excelerate, L.P. and New Excelerate, L.P., (2) to acquire noncontrolling interests and (3) to repay certain borrowings. shares will be issued to the equity owners of Excelerate, L.P. and New Excelerate, L.P. for all of their equity interests in such entities, in the same proportion as their interests in Excelerate L.P., for a total value of\$ million.
-Of this total amount, par value of \$ million is reflected in Note 6(A)(a) above. shares will be issued to the owners of the noncontrolling interest in CK Holdings, LP in exchange for the transfer of their noncontrolling interest to CK Bidco Pty, Ltd. based on per share, which is the midpoint of the price range set forth on the cover of this prospectus, as determined by the relative valuation of CK Holdings LP and the consolidated a.k.a. group at the time of this offering. shares will be issued in this offering and the cash proceeds, a total million, from such shares will be paid to the holders of the Petal & Pup noncontrolling interest to acquire their 33% noncontrolling of \$ interest.
-Finally, shares will be required to be issued in this offering to supplement the net proceeds received from the new term loan of million in order to repay the combined \$157.1 million owed to Fortress and Summit, the \$4.5 million prepayment premium associated with the repayment of those borrowings and \$0.625 million of deferred financing costs on the new revolver.
-The value of such shares is based on the midpoint of the price range set forth on the cover page of this prospectus and calculated to yield \$ million.
-A \$1.00 increase or decrease in per share, which is the midpoint of the price range set forth on the cover of this prospectus, the assumed initial public offering price of \$ would increase or decrease the weighted average shares outstanding by shares.
+- (a) Reflects the removal of net income attributable to the noncontrolling interests in Culture Kings and Petal & Pup of \$0.9 million and the removal of comprehensive loss attributable to the noncontrolling interests in Culture Kings and Petal & Pup of \$1.7 million. - Reflects shares of our common stock to the extent used (1) in exchange for the units held by the owners of Excelerate, L.P. and New Excelerate, L.P., (2) to acquire noncontrolling interests and (3) to repay certain borrowings.
+88,624,132 shares will be issued to the equity owners and incentive unit holders of Excelerate, L.P. and New Excelerate, L.P. for all of their equity interests in such entities, in the same proportion as their interests in Excelerate L.P.
+The 88,624,132 shares issued is equal to the sum of (i) the historical weighted average units outstanding of 113,886,416; (ii) the 25,746,282 units issued by Excelerate, L.P. to fund the acquisition of Culture Kings (refer to Note 5(B)(f)); and (iii) the historical weighted average incentive units outstanding of 5,051,834; all multiplied by a share split factor of 61.25% pursuant to a share split being effected in anticipation of this offering.
+20,921,858 shares will be issued to the owners of the noncontrolling interest in CK Holdings, LP in exchange for the transfer of their noncontrolling interest to CK Bidco Pty, Ltd. based on \$18.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus, as determined by the relative valuation of CK Holdings LP and the consolidated a.k.a. group at the time of this offering.
+979,066 shares will be issued in this offering and the cash proceeds, a total of \$16.4 million, from such shares will be paid to the holders of the Petal & Pup noncontrolling interest to acquire their remaining 27.3% noncontrolling interest.
+Finally, 4,118,618 shares will be required to be issued in this offering to supplement the net proceeds received from the new term loan of \$98.75 million in order to repay the combined \$162.8 million owed to Fortress and Summit, the \$4.5 million prepayment premium associated with the repayment of those borrowings and \$0.625 million of deferred financing costs on the new revolver.
+The value of such shares is based on the midpoint of the price range set forth on the cover page of this prospectus and calculated to yield \$69.1 million.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$18.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus, would increase or decrease the weighted average shares outstanding by 268,299 shares.
+See Note 9 for a tabular presentation of pro forma weighted average shares outstanding, basic and diluted, for the six months ended June 30, 2020.